SugarF0x/dots/backend/README.md

-# Strapi application
+# DotS Backend

-A quick description of your strapi application
+D.Beels of the Storm backend